bekaDessalegn/alx-low_level_programming/0x18-dynamic_libraries/README.md

-This are the projects for 0x18-dynamic_libraries.
+This are the read me file for 0x18-dynamic_libraries.